-We tour professional productions that pop up in the their living/dining rooms and gardens.
-With a professional team, we transform their spaces in front of their eyes bringing the aesthetics that one would expect when going to the theatre.
-Our theatrical, storytelling workshops link those in care with industry professionals to create new plays inspired by the memories of our participants, getting their voice heard and raising a positive awareness of dementia through the arts.
+We tour professional productions that pop up in the living rooms, dining rooms and gardens of residential care, as well as providing accessible, dementia friendly theatre performances for dementia peer groups, cafes and assisted living.
+With a professional team, we transform spaces, immersing our audiences into the world of the play bringing the aesthetics that one would expect when going to the theatre.
+Our theatrical, storytelling workshops link those in care with creative professionals to write new plays inspired by the memories of our participants, getting their voice heard and raising a positive awareness of dementia through the arts.

-LAURA HARLING - Artistic Director
+Laura Harling - Artistic Director

+Laura received a BA Hons in Fine Art at Kingston University before training as an actor at Drama Studio London.
 As a producer, Laura launched First Draft theatre in 2010, supporting emerging playwrights to develop and produce their work.
 She has since produced over 30 productions including Brainville at Night (Old Red Lion) written by former carer Alexander Moschos and short play festival April Showers.
-Most recently Laura acknowledged a need for professional theatre in care environments and collaborated with Open Book Theatre in December 2015 touring a production of The Snow Queen (December 2015).
+Laura acknowledged a need for professional theatre in care environments and collaborated with Open Book Theatre in December 2015 touring a production of The Snow Queen (December 2015).
 In September 2016 she produced a second tour of this kind, A Midsummer Night's Dream.
-Due to the success of these productions, Laura established charity The Dot Collective and produces summer and Christmas care home tours annually alongside new writing projects with dementia peer groups including One Hundred Trillion (Southwark Playhouse 2018), Found In Translation (Blue Elephant/Tour 2017).
+Due to the success of these productions, Laura established charity The Dot Collective and produces summer and Christmas care home tours annually alongside new writing projects with dementia peer groups including One Hundred Trillion (Southwark Playhouse 2018/Old Vic Workrooms 2019), Found In Translation (Blue Elephant/Tour 2017).

-STUART TURNER - Creative associate and actor
+Stuart Turner - Creative associate and actor